it62070148/itkmitl-bookinfo-reviews/README.md

-# How to run product page
+# How to run Reviews service

 ## Prerequisite